sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Debugging_Rubles.md

 `CONSOLE.puts` `"Hello!"`

-## Set the the logging level
+## Set the logging level

-You can set the logging level in script:
+You can set the logging level in a script:

 `Ruble::Logger.log_level = :trace`

 Logging levels are:

 * none

 * trace

 * info

 * warning

 * error

-You might add this at the top of your file.
-With broader logging levels containing all the content from more restrictive ones (i.e. trace contains info, warning and error as well).
+You might add this to the top of your file.
+With broader logging levels containing all the content from more restrictive ones (in other words, trace contains info, warning, and error as well).

-Output will be put to the Scripting Console, and is theme-able as per the regular theme guidelines for "console" scopes.
+The output will be put to the Scripting Console and is theme-able as per the regular theme guidelines for "console" scopes.

 The logging level will persist at the newly set level until it is explicitly changed again.

 ## Logging to the console

-A example of turning on logging, and writing out trace, info, warning, and error messages.
+An example of turning on logging and writing out the trace, info, warning, and error messages.

 `require` `'ruble'`